10up/block-components/README.md

 # 10up Block Components

-A collection of built to be used in the block editor.
+A collection of components built to be used in the block editor.
 These components do not include any build files and do not bundle the WordPress components.
 Therefore these need to be used in an environemt where the [`Dependency Extraction Webpack Plugin`](https://www.npmjs.com/package/@wordpress/dependency-extraction-webpack-plugin) is used and the `import { component } from '@wordpress/package';` is supported.

 ## Installation